Coffee Toffee Ice Cream

 • If using KitchenAid attachment, place the bowl into the freezer a full day in advance (or at least 15 hours) before churning.

-• In a large measuring bowl, combine the cooled tempered egg mixture (whole milk, eggs, and sugar), the cooled coffee, the heavy cream, vanilla, and the remaining sugar.
-Mix well and refrigerate until ready to use.
+• In a large measuring bowl, combine the cooled tempered egg mixture (whole milk, eggs, and sugar), the cooled coffee, the heavy cream, vanilla, the remaining sugar, and a pinch of salt.
+Mix well and refrigerate until VERY cold (several hours).

 • If using a KitchenAid attachment (as pictured in blog post), start the mixer with the attachment so that it’s turning BEFORE you pour the liquid in.
 Then pour in whisked ingredients and let it churn until finished.
 You’ll know it’s done when the mixer starts slowing down and it rises to the top of the bowl, approximately 25-30 minutes.

-• Use a rubber scraper to pour the ice cream out of the bowl into a freezer safe container.
+• Use a rubber scraper to help pour the ice cream out of the bowl into a freezer-safe container.
 Add chopped toffee bars and mix into the ice cream.

 • Freeze the ice cream until ready to serve.
 The ice cream will be a bit soft so it needs a couple of hours to firm up.